developdata/CCIDiploma-Unit3/README.md

 Download [visual studio code](https://visualstudio.microsoft.com/free-developer-offers/) its a free development environment.

-## Week 2 - Thursday 29th October 2020: Introduction to Physical computing
+## Week 2 - Thursday 29th October 2020: Introduction to Arduino
 This workshop is an introduction to Arduino.
 There will be a demonstration on setting up the Arduino programming environment and getting started with some basic components.
 You will start to connect components to an Arduino and write a short program.

 ### Week 2 materials